 As my poem “Fault Lines” reveals, I was born at the sandy edge of the Southern Oregon coast.
 It was the beginning of January and winter storms heaved forests of Bull Kelp onto the beach, while Grays migrated south from the icy Bearing Sea to warm lagoons in Baja.

 I believe my love for the coastal landscape of the Pacific Northwest began with my first breath of sea air.
-Early on, I felt this landscape was a kindred spirit, and its hold on me only deepened with each move my family made along its coastal edges.
+From childhood, I felt this landscape was a kindred spirit, and its hold on me only deepened with each move my family made along its coastal edges.
 Places like Bandon, Port Orford, Charleston, Garibaldi, Florence, Anacortes, Port Townsend, Burrows Island and Port Ludlow.

 Feel free to keep in touch.
 I would love to hear from you.